jramkiss/jramkiss.github.io/notebook/_posts/2019-08-21-word_embeddings.md

 ### Overview

-GloVe (Global Vectors) is another architecture for producing word embeddings.
+GloVe (Global Vectors) is another architecture for learning word embeddings.
 It improves on a key downside of the skip-gram model, which is the loss of corpus statistics due to capturing information one window at a time.
-To solve this, GloVe uses word co-occurrence counts to capture global information about the corpus.
+To solve this, GloVe uses word co-occurrence counts to capture global information about the corpus. **GloVe learns word embeddings by minimizing the difference between word vector dot products and their log co-occurrence counts.**

 > On the other hand, methods that rely solely on co-occurrence counts (eg: SVD on the co-occurrence matrix) fail to capture rich relationships between words.
 GloVe tries to incorporate the advantages of both the skip-gram model and count-based models.

-The skip-gram model uses negative sampling to bypass softmax's bottleneck of having to iterate over the entire vocabulary.
-GloVe takes a different approach by changing the problem from classification to regression. **GloVe learns by minimizing the difference between word vector dot product and their log co-occurrence counts.**

 ### Deep Dive